CentaurusInfra/arktos/docs/design-proposals/apiserver/openstack-api-support.md

 |POST	 |/servers/{server-id}/action	|Perform specific action on a given VM |	Yes (subset of actions) * |

 *Currently only “reboot, stop, start, snapshot, restore” are supported in Arktos VM runtime.
 So the exposed action APIs will be limited to those actions for Arktos 130 release.

+The URL path and body will follow Openstack API specifications.
+Request body contains the action name(operation) and parameters needed to perform the action.

 For a full list of Openstack VM actions, please refer to [Openstack compute API doc](https://docs.openstack.org/api-ref/compute/#servers-run-an-action-servers-action)

 ### Error Handling